nyu-dh/website/docs/style-guide.md

 Neither "Digital Humanities and Social Sciences" nor the acronym "DHSS" should ever appear.

-Students enrolled in this program can be called "Digital Humanities graduate students"; generally those not enrolled shoulnd't
+Students enrolled in this program can be called "Digital Humanities graduate students"; generally those not enrolled should'nt